Wolfyxon/3ds-web-stuff/CONTRIBUTING.md

 - Only **D-pad** and **A** buttons are usable.
 (Other keys have a built in functionality in the browser.
 They can be detected but can't be disabled)
 - Lack of class functionality.
 Using `class` will result in a reserved keyword error

 For more details visit https://en-americas-support.nintendo.com/app/answers/detail/a_id/13802/~/nintendo-3ds-internet-browser-specs
+Also see https://developer.mozilla.org/ whenever you need to check if a property or a function is supported on the 3DS, check the compatibility for Safari and the year it was added.
+Features up to 2015 should work.

 ### Rules
 - Your code must work on both PC/mobile browser and the 3DS browser.